A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function

-Forward modeling indicates that the \ruwe\, and parallax over parallax error filters do not cause the peak of the period distribution to be less than 2000 days (\S \ref{sec:Distribution of binary and orbital parameters}).
-We hypothesize that the drop-off in solutions at 550 days is primarily due to the astrometric processing cascade.
-As described in \S \ref{sec:Model cascade}, acceleration solutions are tried before orbital solutions in the model cascade, and if an acceptable acceleration solution is found, it is kept and an orbital solution is not searched for, even if an orbital solution would have resulted in a better fit.
+Although understanding the selection effects of the acceleration solutions catalog is not the focus of this work, it must be modeled because it precedes the orbital solution modeling in the cascade.
+This is because a source that has an acceleration solution accepted in the main processing is removed from being a candidate for an orbital solution (Figure \ref{fig:cascade}).
+As described in \S \ref{sec:Model cascade}, acceleration solutions are tried before orbital solutions in the model cascade, and if an acceptable acceleration solution is found, an orbital solution is not searched for, even if an orbital solution would have resulted in a better fit.